spring-epfl/trickster/jobs/README.md

-# Long-running jobs.
+# Long-running jobs

-These are scripts meant to be run on high-performance machines for a while.
+Scripts meant to be run on high-performance machines for a while.